prajeshk/cloud-espm-scenarios/ReadMe.txt

 2.1   How to run ESPM Ui Web applications on local server 2.2   How to run ESPM Ui Web applications on HANA Cloud 2.3   Ui Integration tests
+3. ESPM Model Extension Projects
+3.1   How to run espm-model-extension-web OData integration test 3.2   How to run 'espm-model-extension-web' on SAP HANA Cloud local runtime 3.3   How to run 'espm-model-extension-web' on SAP HANA Cloud

 1. Import and Build ESPM Projects